jcgullberg/jcgullberg.github.io/projects/diff_swerve_vex.md

 This lets our robots simaltainously be capable of more torque or more speed than any other robot, with the added degree of freedom thanks to it being swerve drive, this is the most optimal drivetrain in Vex EVER, giving us an unparalled advantage.

 ## Power Take-Off
 A power take-off is basically a clutch system that lets us route the power from the motors to something else on the robot.
 This come in super handy with one of the components of this game which is "the climb", where our robots need to climb a lader to get additional points.
-By using all 8 motors from the swerve modules and connecting them to a winch for the climb, we save a ton of weight by not having to add extra motors that are just dead weight on the robot most of the time.
+By connecting all 8 motors from the swerve modules together with bevel gears and driveshafts running along the bottom of the robot and connecting them to a winch for the climb, we save a ton of weight by not having to add extra motors that are just dead weight on the robot most of the time.

 This mechanism is still under development, but so far is showing huge potential for our robots this season.